hansenjn/MotiQ/Thresholder/README.md

 # MotiQ_Thresholder
-The MotiQ thresholder plugin for ImageJ
+The MotiQ thresholder plugin for ImageJ.
+For more information see https://github.com/hansenjn/MotiQ.